Najmul-Hasan-Shihab/Virtual_File_System_OS/README.md

 ## 🧾 Overview
 The **Virtual File System (VFS)** is a Python-based simulation of a traditional file system with a **futuristic, cross-platform GUI** built using `ttkbootstrap`.
-It emulates file management operations inside a virtual environment and introduces modern features like **version control**, an **analytics dashboard**, and **dynamic theming** — all in a sleek desktop interface.
+It emulates file management operations inside a virtual environment and introduces modern features like **version control**, an **analytics dashboard**, and **CPU scheduling visualizations** — all in a sleek desktop interface.

 ---